BraydenReklaw/startup/Notes.md

 `<button onclick="sayHello()>hello</button>` apply a function to a button

 check out the script tag on this [website](https://htmlpreview.github.io/?https://github.com/webprogramming260/.github/blob/main/profile/javascript/introduction/jsDemo.html). use the debugger. press the button with sources opened and breakpoint assigned to where you want. `debugger` creates a breakpoint automatically.

+Promises and Async/Await.
+Pay attention to the Codepen examples. these allow code to run asynchronously.